ucb-cs250/ix_yukio/README.md

  The number of inputs of CLB is CLBIN, but only first  CLBIN0(CLBIN1) bits are connected to the tracks.
 When CLBX, a boolean parameter, is 1, there are direct connections.
 The number of switches for each output is limited by a parameter, and the place of switches is shifted per output.
 The amount of the last shift is passed to the next connection block as a bias.

+ This figure is wrong in that c31 and c32 are reverse.

  ![connection_block](https://user-images.githubusercontent.com/18373300/96964599-b9427880-1545-11eb-88cd-175456e18784.png)

  - data_connection_block.v